dseeni/Custom_Context_Managers/README.md

 ### Python Context Managers:

-- Manages multiple file resources

-- Concatenates data rows from each and parses data types
+- Create 2 File Context Managers:
+    - [x] as an Iterator via the iterator protocol

+    - [x] as a Generator via the Generator protocol

-- Returns namedtuples for each row with respective field names
+- Returns namedtuples for each row with respective field names and parsed data

+- Utilize csv.Sniffer to determined the delimitter